Association

 2.Technical Research Committee

-Technical Research Committee participates in the Japanese Pharmacopoeia Expert Committee (hereinafter “JP Expert Committee”) of PMDA as a sub-committee member and cooperate in preparing the draft of the Japanese Pharmacopoeia and the Guidance for drafting and revision of the Japanese Pharmacopoeia.
-The Committee appropriately conducts surveys on the actual conditions and requests of member companies to ensure consistency of understanding in the method of quality evaluation, specifications, and test methods for pharmaceutical products between the administrative organizations and the pharmaceutical industry.
+Technical Research Committee participates in the Japanese Pharmacopoeia Expert Committee (hereinafter “JP Expert Committee”) of PMDA as a sub-committee member and cooperates in preparing the draft of the Japanese Pharmacopoeia and the Guidance for drafting and revising the Japanese Pharmacopoeia.
+The Committee appropriately conducts surveys on the actual conditions and requests of the member companies to ensure consistency in understanding of the method for quality evaluation, specifications, and test methods for pharmaceutical products between the administrative organizations and the pharmaceutical industry.

-The Committee also addresses and solves technical issues occurred in the Japanese Pharmacopoeia and the marketing approval application for pharmaceuticals through activities by Working Group organized under the Committee, provision of technical information to member companies, and cooperation/coordination with other related committees.
+The Committee also addresses and solves technical issues related to the Japanese Pharmacopoeia and the marketing approval applications for pharmaceutical products through activities by Working Group organized under the Committee, provision of technical information to the committee member companies, and cooperation/coordination with related committees and organizations.

-In FY2024, the Committee Focuses on the Following Activities:
+In FY2025, the Committee Focuses on the Following Activities:

 - Cooperation in Revision of the Japanese Pharmacopoeia

-The Committee contributes to maintenance and reinforcement of the Japanese Pharmacopoeia, improvement of public health, and also to international harmonization and globalization of the Japanese Pharmacopoeia by making requests and presenting opinions to relevant administrative organizations in accordance with the Basic Policy for Preparing the Japanese Pharmacopoeia 19th Edition.
+・ The Committee contributes to maintenance and enhancement of the Japanese Pharmacopoeia, improvement of public health, and also to international harmonization and globalization of the Japanese Pharmacopoeia in accordance with the Basic Policy for Preparing the Japanese Pharmacopoeia 19th Edition.

-The Committee solves practical issues related to the Japanese Pharmacopoeia in cooperation with other related organizations and committees so that member companies can properly operate and utilize the Japanese Pharmacopoeia. - Cooperation in Revision of Japanese Pharmaceutical Excipients
+・ The Committee solves technical and practical issues related to the Japanese Pharmacopoeia in cooperation with the related committees and organizations so that the member companies can properly operate and utilize the Japanese Pharmacopoeia. - Cooperation in Revision of Japanese Pharmaceutical Excipients

-Upon request from MHLW, the Committee sends representatives to the Expert Committee on Japanese Pharmaceutical Excipients to cooperate in revision of the Japanese Pharmaceutical Excipients. - Provision of Technical Information
+・ Upon request from MHLW, the Committee sends representatives to the Expert Committee on the Japanese Pharmaceutical Excipients (hereinafter “JPE Expert Committee”) to cooperate in revision of the Japanese Pharmaceutical Excipients. - Provision of Technical Information

-In cooperation with PMAT, the Committee prepares and publishes the Practical Guide to complement the Guidance for drafting the Japanese Pharmacopoeia to serve for drafting the Japanese Pharmacopoeia. - Working Group Activity
+・ In cooperation with PMAT, the Committee prepares and publishes the Practical Guide to complement the Guidance for drafting the Japanese Pharmacopoeia, serving as a resource for drafting the Japanese Pharmacopoeia and the developing test methods. - Proposals to the Japanese Pharmacopoeia and Addressing Technical Challenges in Quality Evaluation

-Working Group for Biopharmaceuticals continues its activities to research quality evaluation methods, specifications and test methods, and other matters of biopharmaceuticals.
+・ Working Group for Biopharmaceuticals researches quality evaluation methods, specifications and test methods, and other matters of biopharmaceuticals.

-The achievement is shared with member companies by reporting the details of their activities in the general committee meeting. - Action to Technical Issues on the Japanese Pharmacopoeia and Quality Evaluation
+・ The achievements are shared with the member companies by reporting the details of its activities in the general committee meeting.

 3.Quality Committee